-Suldal is located along the Scenic Route Ryfylke in Fjord Norway, a couple of hours drive from Stavanger and Haugesund.
-Here, you’ll find tall mountains, deep fjords, award-winning industrial architecture and plenty of exciting experiences for the whole family.
-The area has been awarded the prestigious label Sustainable destination.
+Suldal is located on the Norwegian Scenic Route Ryfylke in Fjord Norway, a couple of hour's drive from Stavanger and Haugesund.
+Here, you’ll find tall mountains, deep fjords, award-winning industrial architecture, and plenty of exciting experiences for the whole family.

 Suldal is the perfect base for nature lovers.
-Hike to the top of the mountains for some amazing fjord views and spend the night in idyllic mountain cabins.
-Or fulfil your dream of catching some huge salmon in the Suldalslågen river.
-In winter, you can go cross-country skiing on groomed trails or freeriding from the mountain peaks.
+Hike to the top of the mountains for some amazing fjord views and spend the night in an idyllic mountain cabin.
+Or fulfil your dream of fishing a huge salmon in the Suldalslågen river.
+In winter, you can go cross country skiing on groomed trails or freeriding in the mountain peaks.

-Go for a walk in the lively villages and stroll along busy marinas and idyllic bathing spots.
-In the municipal centre Sand, you’ll find lots of nice cafés and shops in the typical white wooden houses along the Sandsfjord.
+Stroll through the lively villages, past bustling marinas and idyllic bathing spots.
+In the municipal centre Sand, you’ll find lovely cafés and shops in the traditional white wooden houses that line the Sandsfjord.

-As a centre for hydropower, Suldal offers great engineering solutions and hydroelectric architecture.
-You can learn all about it if you drive along the so-called Architectural Route, which goes from Suldal via Sauda to Røldal.
+As a centre for hydropower, Suldal offers impressive engineering solutions and hydroelectric architecture.
+You can learn all about it on the Architectural Route, which goes from Suldal via Sauda to Røldal.
 In the summer, we recommend a trip to Blåsjø, Norway’s largest dam facility.